Learn to Read Ocean Snorkeling Conditions for Safety

-With some experience you can start to see ocean currents from shore.
+With some experience reading ocean snorkeling conditions you can start to see currents from shore.
 And sometimes, if you know which way the current is flowing, you can enter the water upstream, and let it carry you down the beach before getting out.
-Then you don't have to fight it at all.
+Then you don’t have to fight it at all.

-The easiest way to know is to stop swimming, and look down at the ocean floor.
+The easiest way to know if you are in a current is to stop swimming, and look down at the ocean floor.
 Can you detect any change in your position in relation to the non-moving ocean floor?
 Yes?
 How fast are you moving?
 Can you very easily swim back over the top of the point you were just looking down at?
 Or does it take a bit of effort to swim back or keep in the same place?

 Besides just looking straight down at the bottom, we also use a method where we find a point that is close to us on the bottom, and a point farther away in a straight line.
 Then, if we are in a current and moving, it will quickly be clear that we are not in line with those two points anymore, indicating our direction and speed.